 Discover has partnered with several charitable organizations to allow cardholders to donate their cash-back rewards directly.
 Participating charities include the American Cancer Society, the American Red Cross, Junior Achievement and the Make-A-Wish foundation.
 In addition, Discover donates an additional contribution each year to the charity that receives the most donations from its cardmembers.

 The Discover it card offers 5% cash back on up to $1,500 spent each quarter at select categories of merchants and individual retailers, as well as 1% cash back from all other purchases.
 There is no annual fee for this card.
-The card currently comes with two promotional offers — the first offers 0% financing on new purchases and balance transfers for the first 12 months, and the second offers 0% financing on new purchases for 6 months and balance transfers for 18 months.
 (You can read our full review of the Discover it card for more details.)

 Capital One offers its No Hassle Giving Site that allows customers to use their cards to make donations to nonprofits affiliated with The Network for Good, which includes more than 1.2 million verified charities.
 And unlike other charges to your credit card, these charitable organizations will receive 100% of your donations, without incurring the costly merchant transaction fees that other retailers must pay.

 The Capital One Quicksilver Rewards card is one of their top cash-back reward credit cards, although it offers others.
 New applicants can earn a $150 bonus after spending $500 within three months of account opening, as well as 1.5% cash back on all purchases.
 There is no annual fee for this card.
 (You can read our full review of the Capital One Quicksilver here.)